pawarchetan/wikipedia/README.md

 #### How to run :
 * Run `Solution.java` file.

-#### Implementation details :
+#### Design considerations :
+* We are assuming that when we will run actual solution on production environment, we will take input from user so that we will not have to do parsing/sequencing(as everything will be in ordered)
+* Expose only required entities from `Solution.java` considering the boundary for a entire solution.
+We have exposed only `Wikipedia` and `Answer` from `Solution.java`.
+* `Wikipedia` should not have a knowledge about line sequence ordering, it should be only responsible for giving answer to a question from paragraphContent and answers list.
+Thats why ordering/sequencing has been done before calling wikipedia.
+* **Wikipedia.ask(question) :** Whenever we get a question, we ask Wikipedia to answer this question from the content wikipedia have.
+* Private constructors has been used whenever required for immutability purpose.
 * **Similarity score :** Similarity score has been calculated based on the intersection between two sentences by identfiying common words.
-Score has been calculated for (Sentence to Question) and (Sentence to Answer) and product of them has been considered to get best potentail match.
+Score has been calculated for (Sentence to Question) and (Sentence to Answer) and product of them has been considered to get best potential match.
-* **Parser package :** contains `WikipediaParser.java` which is responsible for parsing Wikipedia input to list of questions, answers and actual paragraph.
-* **matcher package :** contains `QuestionAnswerMatcher.java`, which is responsible for finding all matching answers to question and picking best potential match out of it based on similarity score.
-* **model package :**
-  * `Answer.java` : used to repesent answer which will be get printed.
-  * `Question.java` : used to process question, processing inludes finding all matching answers from given answers to a question, picking best match from all answers.
-  * `Sentence.java` : used to process a particular sentence (question, content, answer), processing includes stemming, making it singular, finding the intersection between two list to find similarity etc.
-  * `WikipediaInput.java` : used to represent parse wikipedia content to List of questions, answers and content.
+* **Potential match :** Potential match has been determined by product of similarity score between question and sentence and similarity score between answer and sentence.
+Potential match (answer) = Max(score(sentence,question) * (score(sentence,answer))
 #### Code coverage :
-* Above 85%, most of the code has been covered (measured using Intellij IDEA plugin)
+* Above 95%, most of the code has been covered (measured using Intellij IDEA plugin)

-#### Assumptions made :
-* The important assumption made is : We have already read text file using Java/IO and we have got string which contains Wikipedia paragraph, questions and answers.

-#### Future scope :
-* More negative test scenarios